Vivamed-Biopharma/TL1A-PET-Imaging-Agent-for-IBD-Final/tl1a_in_silico/REPORT.md

 - Go if: (i) KD ≤ 10 nM and DR3 block ≥ 50%; (ii) DAR 1–2 with IRF ≥ 70% and HMW ≤ 3%; (iii) DSS colon TBR ≥ 1.5 with ≥ 50% blocked ΔTBR.
 - No‑Go if: any two criteria fail or if safety/CMC cannot meet microdose biologic release.

-## Future enhancements (option set)
-- Add paratope mapping on TL1A ECD (public PDB/model) for figure overlays; rank clones by proximity to DR3‑adjacent surfaces.
-- Run SALib global sensitivity on detectability with broader priors; document which parameters dominate TBR variance and link to clinical levers (affinity, mass, timing).
-- Incorporate structure‑aware aggregation patches (3D) once PDBs are generated; add TAP/A3D outputs to the manufacturability section.